SpaceDashboard/space-dashboard/README.md

 	1. Fork the repository.
 	2. Create a new branch.
-	3. Make your changes and push the branch.
+	3. Make your changes, add a changeset, and push the branch.
 	4. Open a pull request for review.

 ---